 (E) Activity Description Number / frequency To be determined once details are gathered from stats research.
-38T 38T Staff training plans to be developed to allow personnel to effectively and creatively use new technology to provide training.
+387 387 Staff training plans to be developed to allow personnel to effectively and creatively use new technology to provide training.
 Continue staff training on the Learning Management System and related technology to maximize the potential training benefits.
-2 staff training sessions planned.
-Continue to develop staff and contract instructors as course developers and professional facilitators to maintain high quality in classroom training.
-2 train the trainer sessions planned.
-387 387 38T
+Staff training sessions delivered.
+Train the trainer Continue to develop staff and contract instructors as course developers and professional facilitators to maintain high quality in classroom training. sessions delivered.
+38T 387 38T